erikberglund/erikberglund.github.io/_posts/2016-03-23-App_Store_Adoption_Eligibility_Query.markdown

 ```

 So, to see the adoption status of a running computer, you only have to look in this file.

+I've seen this file be empty on some systems.
+I have also seen instances when this query is never sent by the Mac App Store.
+In those cases running the query yourself is a good way to find out the computer's app adoption status.

 # Deciphering the query